History of education in the United States: New England

 By the mid-19th century, the role of the schools in New England had expanded to such an extent that they took over many of the educational tasks traditionally handled by parents.

 All the New England colonies required towns to set up schools, and many did so.
 In 1642 the Massachusetts Bay Colony made "proper" education compulsory; other New England colonies followed this example.
 Similar statutes were adopted in other colonies in the 1640s and 1650s.
 In the 18th century, "common schools" were established; students of all ages were under the control of one teacher in one room.
 Although they were publicly supplied at the local (town) level, they were not free.
 Students' families were charged tuition or "rate bills."
 Literacy rates are disputed, but one estimate is that at the end of the Colonial era about 80% of males and 50% of females were "fully literate," i.e., able to both read and sign their names.
+Historian David McCullough has said that the literacy rate in Massachusetts was higher in colonial times than it is today.

 The larger towns in New England opened grammar schools, the forerunner of the modern high school.
 The most famous was the Boston Latin School, which is still in operation as a public high school.
-As its name implies, the purpose of Boston Latin, and similar later schools, was to teach Latin and the classics, which were required for admission to Harvard College and other Colonial colleges.
+As its name implies, the purpose of Boston Latin, and similar later schools, was to teach Latin (and Greek), which were required for admission to Harvard College and other Colonial colleges.
 Hopkins School in New Haven, Connecticut, was another.
 By the 1780s, most had been replaced by private academies.
 By the early 19th century New England operated a network of private high schools, now called "prep schools," typified by Phillips Andover Academy (1778), Phillips Exeter Academy (1781), Hopkins School 1660, and Deerfield Academy (1797).
 They became the major feeders for Ivy League colleges in the mid-19th century.
-These prep schools became coeducational in the 1970s, and remain highly prestigious in the 21st century.
+These prep schools became coeducational in the 1970s, and remain highly prestigious in the 21st century—and as expensive as the elite colleges they feed.

+Jackson Turner Main finds that teaching in colonial New England was a poorly paid, part-time, temporary job.
+Young men typically moved on to more secure occupations as soon as possible.

+Puritanism required a well-educated ministry, and Harvard (founded in 1636) and Yale (founded in 1701) provided the men.
+Of the 2,466 graduates of the two schools from 1691 to 1760, 987 (40%) became ministers.
+However the salaries were low, and increasingly ministers were unable to send their own sons to college.